Privacy, cookies, and terms

 - VeraSafe Privacy Program.
 Symphony is a member of the VeraSafe™ Privacy Program, meaning that VeraSafe has assessed Symphony’s data governance for compliance with the VeraSafe Privacy Program Certification Criteria.
 The certification criteria require that participants maintain a high standard for data privacy and implement specific best practices pertaining to notice, onward transfer, choice, access, data security, data quality, recourse and enforcement.

-The Federal Trade Commission, the relevant EU data protection authorities, and the Swiss Federal Data Protection and Information Commissioner (as the case may be) have jurisdiction to investigate and enforce any issues relating to compliance with or certification to the Privacy Shield.
-Symphony will cooperate and comply with the dispute resolution panel established by the relevant EU data protection authorities, and the Swiss Federal Data Protection and Information Commissioner (as the case may be) in addition to the VeraSafe Dispute Resolution Procedure outlined in Section 7 below.
+The Federal Trade Commission, the relevant EU data protection authorities, the UK Information Commissioner’s Office, and the Swiss Federal Data Protection and Information Commissioner (as the case may be) have jurisdiction to investigate and enforce any issues relating to compliance with or certification to the Privacy Shield.
+Symphony will cooperate and comply with the dispute resolution panel established by the relevant EU data protection authorities, UK Information Commissioner’s Office, and the Swiss Federal Data Protection and Information Commissioner (as the case may be) in addition to the VeraSafe Dispute Resolution Procedure outlined in Section 7 below.

-If you are a User located in the EU, then depending on whether you are an Authorized User, a Visitor, or a Direct User, we will offer you certain choices regarding the collection, use and sharing of your personal data.
+If you are a User located in the EU or the UK, then depending on whether you are an Authorized User, a Visitor, or a Direct User, we will offer you certain choices regarding the collection, use and sharing of your personal data.

 Authorized Users.
 If you are an Authorized User, the personal data associated with your Account and your Profile Data is managed by your Company’s administrator.
 Symphony can only act on the instructions of your Company, so you must contact them directly to exercise any rights over your personal data.